nationalarchives/tdr-dev-documentation/manual/development-process/test-accessibility.md

 * [A11y project checklist](https://www.a11yproject.com/checklist/)
 * [ARIA MDN docs](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA)

-## Turning off images and CSS for Chrome
+## Turning off images for Chrome

-Within Chrome select the three horizontal dots in the upper right-hand corner and select 'Settings'.
+Within Chrome, select the three horizontal dots in the upper right-hand corner and select 'Settings'.
 Within the 'Settings' menu, go to 'Privacy and security', then 'Site settings'.
 Under the content heading, you can choose to block or show images.

+## Turning off CSS

+### Temporarily (for all browsers)

+To block `CSS` styling (only until the page is refreshed) follow the steps below:
+* Access the TDR environment you wish to test (local or intg)
+* Open the developer tools by right-clicking anywhere on the page and selecting 'Inspect'
+* The default tab should be the 'Elements'/'Inspector'; if not, click that tab
+* In the HTML, find the <head> tag and expand it by clicking the '>'
+* Right-click the 'link' tag(s) that starts with '<link rel="stylesheet"' and select "Delete element/node"

+### Persistently (Only for Chrome, Edge and Brave)

 To block `CSS` styling follow the steps below:
 * Access the TDR environment you wish to test (local or intg)
-* Open the Chrome developer tools by right clicking anywhere on the page and selecting 'Inspect'
+* Open the developer tools by right-clicking anywhere on the page and selecting 'Inspect'
 * Access the 'Network' tab within the developer tools
 * Select 'Preserve log'
 * Refresh the page - the developer tools should stay open
 * Within the list of requests, find the file that ends with the extension `.css`
 * Right click, select 'Block request URL'
-* On the menu that appears, click the + sign
-* Type in the following URL: `*.nationalarchives.gov.uk/*.css`
 * Once you refresh, all styling should be removed.
 * These settings will be forgotten once you close the Chrome tab/window